Vikasghandge/3Tire-application-aws-project/README.md

 - then create VPC.

-after vpc got created sucessfully. change the name of subnets of understanding like we have 6 subnets 2 public and 4 private. add name in first private subent like //  demo-vpc-app1-subnet, demo-vpc-app2-subnet another two private subnet: // demo-vpc-db1-subnet, demo-vpc-db2-subnet and to public subnets // give name them web-1 and web2
+- after vpc got created sucessfully.
+- change the name of subnets of understanding
+- like we have 6 subnets 2 public and 4 private.
+- add name in first private subent like //  demo-vpc-app1-subnet, demo-vpc-app2-subnet
+- another two private subnet: // demo-vpc-db1-subnet, demo-vpc-db2-subnet
+- and to public subnets // give name them web-1 and web2

-if you wanto to create proper security groups u can create separat security geoups like web tire, app tire, db tire, loadbalancer. of use default security make sure enable all-traffic-allow
+- if you wanto to create proper security groups u can create separat security geoups like web tire, app tire, db tire, loadbalancer. of use default security make sure enable all-traffic-allow.

 ### 2) Creation of S3 Bucket and IAM Role.